sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### HandleSubscriptionActivated

 The handler for this event is executed when a subscription request has been dispatched to Glue42.
-The main purpose for invoking this event is to provide an instance of the stream subscription which the application may later use to unsubscribe from the stream.
+The main purpose for invoking this event is to provide an instance of the stream subscription which the app may later use to unsubscribe from the stream.

 *Handler signature:*